Analysis of statically determinate structures;

 There are special problems in any personal

-relationship between individuals where one party
+relationship between individuals where one party possesses direct academic,

-supervisory, evaluative, counseling or
+administrative, supervisory, evaluative, counseling or extracurricular

-Such positions include, but are not limited to,
+authority over the other party.
+Such positions include, but are not limited

-teacher and student or assistant, supervisor and
+to, teacher and student or assistant, supervisor and employee, senior

-mentor and trainee, advisor and advisee,
+faculty and junior faculty, mentor and trainee, advisor and advisee,

-counselor and clien, teaching assistant and
+counselor and client, teaching assistant and student, coach and athlete, and

-who supervise the day-to-day student living
+the individuals who supervise the day-to-day student living environment and

-environment and student residents.
+student residents.

 In accordance with